The one article about Hoisting to rule them all.

 Function expression and arrow function hoisting

-Typically, in such cases, a value is assigned to a variable.
+Typically, in such cases, it is the same as a value is assigned to a variable.
 In that case, that variable declaration is hoisted depending on how that variable is declared.

 Always declare the variable before accessing it.